-This bill proposes to increase the reimbursement caps from the oil discharge and disposal cleanup fund for owners of on-premise-use facilities who demonstrate financial need.
-Specifically, the reimbursement for costs to meet local and department operating standards will rise from $3,300 to $4,000, while the reimbursement for underground storage tank abandonment or removal costs will increase from $2,500 to $4,500.
-Additionally, the bill changes the deadline for the annual report on the status of the cleanup fund from October 1 to March 1.
+This bill amends the existing laws regarding the Oil Discharge and Disposal Cleanup Fund, specifically increasing the reimbursement caps for owners of on-premise-use facilities who demonstrate financial need.
+The total reimbursement for costs to meet local and department operating standards is raised from $3,300 to $4,000, while the reimbursement for underground storage tank abandonment or removal costs is increased from $2,500 to $4,500.
+Additionally, the deadline for the board to submit its annual report on the status of the cleanup fund is changed from October 1 to March 1.

 As Amended by the Senate: 146-D:5, 146-D:6, 146-A:11-b